LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 registry/pack setups are possible using *virtual environments* as explained next.

-Your registries and packs setup can be saved and restored (e.g. in a different system) by using the ``packs::save/1-2`` and ``packs::restore/1-2`` predicates, as explained in the next section about virtual environments.
+Your registries and packs setup can be saved and restored (e.g., in a different system) by using the ``packs::save/1-2`` and ``packs::restore/1-2`` predicates, as explained in the next section about virtual environments.
 If necessary, before restoring, the